top of page

 👉 Want this fully mapped out for you?
 Explore my guided program → AiMS® Foundations

-Starting is simple.
+The new ACSM guidelines make one thing clear: starting is simple.
 But knowing how to progress without pain is where most people struggle.

 This is what I see every day at RouteHealth:

-• People finish PT but still feel “not quite right”
+• People finish PT but still feel “not quite right.”

-• They’re cleared to train but lack confidence
+• They’re cleared to train but lack confidence.

-• They don’t know what to progress or what to avoid
+• They don’t know what to progress or what to avoid.

-• Old injuries (ankle sprains, knee pain, shoulder issues) keep resurfacing
+• Old injuries (ankle sprains, knee pain, shoulder issues) keep resurfacing.

 👉 The gap isn’t effort.